jasonbayton/11ty/_src/android/android-minimum-targetsdk-matrix.md

 ## On-device minimum targetSdkVersion

 Starting with Android 14, Google introduced an OS-level enforcement that outright prevents the installation of applications targeting very old API levels.
-When an app fails this check, Android throws a `INSTALL_FAILED_DEPRECATED_SDK_VERSION` security exception, and the installation is blocked regardless of the source - whether sideloaded, pushed via an EMM, or installed from a store.
+When an app fails this check, Android throws an `INSTALL_FAILED_DEPRECATED_SDK_VERSION` security exception, and the installation is blocked regardless of the source - whether sideloaded, pushed via an EMM, or installed from a store.

 The only bypass available is through ADB: